taowen/vite-howto/packages/SSR/generate-static-website/README.md

 }
 ```

 the page is rendered from data provided by initial state and website config.
-The page1.ts render function will be executed by generate once, and execute at the browser.
-When execute by generate, `import.meta.env.SSR` will be true, the data will read from database, if false it will use `loadBackInitialState`
+The page1.ts render function will be executed twice, once by generate at the server, and then be executed at the browser again.
+When execute by generate, `import.meta.env.SSR` will be true, the data will read from database, if false it will use `loadBackInitialState` to read from browser DOM.

 ```ts
 export function loadBackInitialState(): any {